Ann-Renée Desbiens: PWHPA

 Standing between the pipes for Team Bauer (Montreal) in the 2021 Secret Cup, which was the Canadian leg of the 2020–21 PWHPA Dream Gap Tour, Ann-Renee Desbiens registered 19 saves in a 4-2 championship game win over Team Sonnet (Toronto).

 PWHL

 In 2023, the PWHPA and the rival Premier Hockey Federation consolidated into the new Professional Women's Hockey League.
-With each of the six new teams able to make three initial free agency signings, Desbiens was widely assessed as a probable signing by the new PWHL Montreal.
+With each of the six new teams able to make three initial free agency signings, Desbiens was widely assessed as a probable signing by the new PWHL Montreal, later renamed the Montreal Victoire.
 On September 5, she was reported as one of Montreal team's first three players, alongside Team Canada teammates Marie-Philip Poulin and Laura Stacey.
+In the 2024-25 PWHL season, Desbiens was awarded Goaltender of the Year.
 During the 2025 PWHL Expansion Draft, she was one of three players who were allowed to be protected first by Montreal.
+On October 23, 2025, she signed a two-year contract extension with the Victoire.
+During the 2026 PWHL Expansion Draft, she was again one of three players, who were allowed to be protected first by Montreal.